ARMmbed/yotta/docs/reference/buildsystem.md

 ensure that you name them in a way that minimizes the likelihood of name collisions with other modules.

+### <a href="#cmakelists" name="cmakelists">#</a> Places CMake Rules Can be Defined

+There are various places you can define CMake rules to control the build, these each have different effects:

+ * **`./CMakeLists.txt` (in the module root)**: if you define a `CMakeLists.txt` file in the root of your module or executable, then yotta completely delegates building your module to this file.
+ * **`./source/CMakeLists.txt`**: defining a `CMakeLists.txt` file in the
+   source directory replaces yotta's default build rules for your library or executable, but yotta will still generate default rules for yout test directory (if any).
+ * **`./source/<anything>.cmake`**: any .cmake files found in the source directory will be included at the *end* of the yotta-generated build rules for the source directory.
+If you want to make a very simple modification (such as definining a new preprocessor macro that your module needs), then this is the best way to do it.
+ * **`./test/CMakeLists.txt`**: defining a `CMakeLists.txt` file in the
+   test directory replaces yotta's default build rules for your tests. yotta will build your library or executable from the contents of the source directory as normal.
+ * **`./<anything>/CMakeLists.txt`**: Any subdirectory with a `CMakeLists.txt`
+   file will be included in the build (unless it is ignored in the .yotta_ignore file).
+There aren't very many good reasons to do this.

+### <a href="#cmake-definitions" name="cmake-definitions">#</a> Definitions Available in CMake Lists

+yotta makes all the definitions which are available to the preprocessor available to CMake scripts (including, for example, the path to the build information header, and the definitions derived from the config information).

+In addition, several other definitions are available, including:

+ * `YOTTA_CONFIG_MERGED_JSON_FILE`: This expands to the full path of a file where the current yotta config information has been written.
+If you want to use the config information for advanced pre-build steps (such as including portions of it in the executable in a parseable form), then this is the file you should read the config information from.

 ## <a href="#build-products" name="build-products">#</a> Build Products